I tried image analysis with the multimodal capabilities of Foundation Models

 No special configuration is needed in Info.plist, but you must use a device with Apple Intelligence enabled.

-First, add a simple screen that runs a process when a button is tapped and displays the result as text, in order to run the sample code.
-The action1() part is intended to have the processing described below added to it.
+First, add a simple screen that executes a process and displays the result as text when a button is tapped to run the sample code.
+The action1() section is intended to contain the process described below.

 import SwiftUI